KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 A powerful tool borrowed from PyCon Australia and written about by Eric Holscher of [Read the Docs](https://about.readthedocs.com/) and [Write the Docs](https://www.writethedocs.org/) for setting norms: "[Hey, we don't do that here.](https://www.ericholscher.com/blog/2023/feb/10/we-dont-do-that-here/)"
 ![](recap-of-djangocon-us-2023-images/hey-we-dont.jpg)

-### Abigail Mesrenyame Dogbe: Finding Purpose in Open Source Through Community Building
+### Finding Purpose in Open Source Through Community Building

 Abigail Mesrenyame Dogbe delivered the keynote [Finding Purpose in Open Source Through Community Building](https://2023.djangocon.us/talks/keynote-finding-purpose-in-open-source-through-community-building/).